MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-operational-tasks.md

 **Deploy at current instance count**.
 You should also avoid deployments that cause immediate scale operations.
 You shouldn't deploy resources into a live system with an instance count so low that it forces the system to immediately perform a scale operation.
 For example, your [infrastructure-as-code](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code) (IaC) template might not match the number of instances that you need at the time of deployment.
 It might have an instance count of two, even though the current deployed environment is running eight instances.
 The deployment would remove six instances and negatively affect performance.

 **Use a blue-green deployment strategy**.
 Deployments can cause service interruptions and downtime.
-To mitigate these issues, select a deployment strategy that minimizes performance effect, like a blue-green deployment.
+To mitigate these issues, select a deployment strategy that minimizes performance impact, like a blue-green deployment.
 These approaches allow for seamless transitions between environments and reduce the risk of service disruptions.
 When you use the blue-green deployment approach, you have two separate environments: the blue and green environments.
 If any issues or performance degradation is detected in the green environment, you can easily roll back to the stable blue environment.
 This strategy helps you ensure minimal downtime and allows you to maintain a high level of performance for your workload.
 To deploy by using the blue-green approach, follow these general steps:

 - *Deploy the new environment*.
 Set up the new environment (green) alongside the existing environment (blue) with the updated version of your application.
 - *Validate the new environment*.
 Deployments can introduce latency and increase response times.
 Consider prewarming instances before cutover.
 Prewarming involves preparing the new environment by simulating production-like traffic and workload to ensure that the environment is ready to handle the expected load.
 It helps minimize the effects on latency and response times.
 Thoroughly test and validate the new environment to ensure that it functions correctly and meets performance expectations.
 Testing helps warm up caches, establish database connections, and ensure that the environment is ready to handle the expected load.